Venu-Koka-Dev/python-reference/functions.md

 task("Good morning!", "Vani", age = "30", gender = "Female")

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # VII.
-Variable-Length Arguments (Varargs)
+Variable-Length Arguments (Var args)
  - Two types :
-   a. *args: For positional arguments of variable length - Note: args is of type tuple
+   a. *args     : For positional arguments of variable length - Note: args is of type tuple
+   b. **kwargs  : For keyword arguments of variable length - Note: kwargs is of type dict

-## Ex 1:
+## Ex 1: Using variable postional arguments
 def add(*l):
     result = 0
     for value in l: